 According to the National Center for Home Food Preservation, dried fruit lasts from 4 to 12 months when properly stored, but the quality of stored food does degrade more quickly in warm temperatures.
+It can also degrade each time a container is opened, exposing the food to the air and moisture.
 Most dried fruit can last up to a year when stored at 60 degrees Fahrenheit.
 At 80 degrees it will last up to six months.

 Check on stored dry foods every two or three weeks to ensure that it’s still dry.
 If moisture gets inside of clear packaging like a canning jar, it’s easily visible on the sides of the container.
 If anything has absorbed moisture, use it up right away.
 If it’s moldy, discard it.

 Packaged dried fruit, like raisins and prunes, have a printed expiration date.
 This is the date before which the product may be sold.
 If unopened, it will stay viable for an additional time period afterward.
 Again, storage temperature matters –– the cooler the better.

 Raisins, craisins, prunes, dry cherries, dry apricots, dry mangoes, and dry blueberries will last up to a year in the pantry, unopened.
 Dry dates, dry figs, and banana chips will last at least three months in the pantry beyond the sell-by date.
 Refrigerating these items extends their shelf life by as much as two years.
 If they’re frozen, they’ll last indefinitely.